rubyonjets/jets/docs/_docs/rails-support.md

 title: Rails Support
 ---

 Jets supports Rails and allows you to run it on AWS Lambda with little effort.
 You simply run an import command, test, and deploy.
+Here's a Blog Post Tutorial: [Jets Mega Mode: Run Rails on AWS Lambda](https://blog.boltops.com/2018/11/03/jets-mega-mode-run-rails-on-aws-lambda).
+Below is an additional introduction and example:

 ## Example